Knowledge base

 and/backup_mysql

-at the root of the domain (over/web
+at the root of the domain (above/web

 ). - Restore this data.

-- Restore Messages from Infomaniak automatic backups.
+- Restore messages from automatic Infomaniak backups.

-- Restore contacts or events of the calendar.
+- Restore contacts or calendar events.

 - Save the current content of an email account:

-- in downloading current content in local,
+- by downloading the current content locally,

-- in copying future e-mails as they arrive to an emergency box.
+- by copying future emails as they arrive to a backup box.

-Domains / DNS areas
+Domains / DNS Zones

-- Restore deleted DNS records from Infomaniak automatic backups.
+- Restore deleted DNS records from automatic Infomaniak backups.

 Preamble

-- It is not planned to take care of
+- It is not planned to support

 UEFI